 Roman concrete construction. (a) barrel vault, (b) groin vault, (c) fenestrated sequence of groin vaults, (d) hemispherical dome with Oculus (John Burge).
 Concrete domes and vaults of varying designs enabled Roman builders to revolutionize the history of architecture by shaping interior spaces in novel ways.

 It is medieval architectural style characterized by semi-circular arches.

 Started during 6th century to 10th century.
 Developed into gothic style in 12th c.

-Romanesque arch. is known by its massive quality, thick walls, rounded arches, sturdy piers, groin vaults, large towers and decorative arcading.
+Romanesque arch. is known for its massive quality, thick walls, rounded arches, sturdy piers, groin vaults, large towers and decorative arcading.

 Eg. “Abbey church of saint-denis”.

 I’d have to examine with you here.
 Which is not something I usually do!
 I enjoy studying a put up that can make people think.
 Additionally, thanks for permitting me to remark! http://hellowh983mm.com